Try These DIY Hair Masks to Treat Dry, Brittle Strands

 Strawberries + Egg Yolk + Olive Oil

 The antioxidants in strawberries add moisture and shine to your hair, while the egg yolk contains protein to strengthen the strands.
-Hold off on this mask until you have time for a long, relaxing shower—the purée can be difficult to wash out with just one rinse.
+Hold off on this protein mask until you have time for a long, relaxing shower—the purée can be difficult to wash out with just one rinse.

 Recipe courtesy of Pink Heels Pink Truck